heroiclabs/nakama-docs/docs/unity-client-guide.md

 You can see a more advanced version of this pattern in the [full example](#full-example).

 !!!
 Tip
     This code pattern is not specific to our client.
-It's useful for any code which executes on a separate thread.
+It's useful for any code which executes on a separate thread with Unity engine.

 ### Managed client